Top places to see Koalas on the Great Ocean Road

 Great Otway National Park

-While not as guaranteed as Kennett River, the dense eucalyptus forests in the park are natural koala habitats.
+While not as guaranteed as Kennett River, the dense eucalyptus forests in the Great Otway National Park are natural koala habitats.
 Maits Rest Rainforest Walk is a beautiful, short loop walk and spotting a koala here is a lucky bonus.

 Lorne to Apollo Bay Drive

-This stretch is dotted with tall gum trees and occasional koalas.
-Pull over safely at designated stops and scan the trees!
+This stretch is lined up with tall gum trees and occasional koalas.
+Pull over safely at designated stops and look for them on the trees!

 More wildlife on the route